About Engineering at Dartmouth

 Thayer School was founded by Dartmouth alumnus Sylvanus Thayer who believed that engineering in the context of a liberal arts education provides the best preparation for solving the world's problems.

-At Dartmouth there is only one engineering department—Thayer School itself.
-One department, one building, one mission.
+The Dartmouth difference is one community, no departments.
 Expertise from across the engineering disciplines converge to enhance innovation.
 People here share ideas, challenges, and inspiration and push each other to solve pressing global problems:

 Collaboration fans out from Thayer School throughout the entire Dartmouth campus and beyond.
 Students partner with industry to work on specific challenges.
 Research projects pull in expertise from medicine and business, physics and computer science, public policy and studio art.